HANAUMA BAY INCOME

 Here's a more detailed breakdown:

-- This fund is composed of:
+- This fund is composed of:- Admission fees from non-resident visitors.

 - Parking fees.